dotnet/MQTTnet/README.md

 | Xamarin.iOS        | 10.14+      |
 | Blazor WebAssembly | 3.2.0+      |

+## Build requirements

+* Visual Studio 2022 (Net6.0 is targeted in the project and Visual Studio 2019 won't work with Net6.0)
+* UWP Support for Visual Studio (Windows SDK for UWP version 10.0.18362.0+)

 ## References

 This library is used in the following projects: